 Couchsurfing: Filipino locals are well known for their hospitality and warmth towards travellers.
 So it’s not surprising Couchsurfing is popular and well used, that is, if you aren’t invited to stay with the locals anyway.
 Couchsurfing the Philippines not only saved me some pennies, but I got to experience The Philippines like a local with some wicked new friends.
 I highly recommend Couchsurfing to anyone backpacking the Philippines!

-Hostels: Cheap hostels or ‘Guesthouses’ are definitely the way to go whilst travelling in the Philippines.
+Hostels: Cheap hostels or ‘Guesthouses’ are definitely the way to go whilst traveling in the Philippines.
 There are plenty popping up all over the islands, so you’ll be spoilt for choice.
 You can get a pretty decent dorm set up for around $7 per night!
+Check out this post on the best hostels in the Philippines.

 Mid-Range Hotels: Backpacking the Philippines can be a little luxurious even in the lower range hotels!
 These beautiful hotels may have basic private rooms, but for $30 a night you can get a private beachfront room.
 A pretty epic escape from hostel life!